Do you have a Busch Gardens must do’s list?

 They are a great way to discover how Busch Gardens cares for the animals on property and how staff are also able to maintain the thrills.

-Here are a few Busch Gardens Tampa Tours:
+Here are my favorite Busch Gardens Tampa Tours:

-You will work with zoological staff caring for giraffes, antelope, birds and more!
-This hands-on experience last 6.5 hours. $249.00
+- Keeper for a Day Tour: You will work with zoological staff caring for giraffes, antelope, birds and more!
+This hands-on experience last 4 hours.

-Open-air touring vehicle that takes you through the Serengeti plain. $39.00
+- Serengeti Safari: Open-air touring vehicle that takes you through the Serengeti plain.

 As you can see Busch Gardens is a very unique theme park.
 I love it because it keeps the traditions of the old Florida amusement park feel with the technology of today.